SAMUeL: Efficient Vocal-Conditioned Music Generation via Soft Alignment Attention and Latent Diffusion: Abstract

 \section{Abstract}

-We present a lightweight latent diffusion model for vocal-conditioned musical accompaniment generation that addresses critical limitations in existing music AI systems.
-Our approach introduces a novel soft alignment attention mechanism that adaptively combines local and global temporal dependencies based on diffusion timesteps, enabling efficient capture of multi-scale musical structure.
-Operating in the compressed latent space of a pre-trained variational autoencoder, the model achieves a 220× parameter reduction compared to state-of-the-art systems while delivering 52× faster inference.
+We present SAMUeL (Soft Alignment Music U-net Latent diffusion)\footnote{Publicly available at: \url{https://github.com/HaysonC/SAMUeL-GEN}}, a lightweight latent diffusion model for vocal-conditioned musical accompaniment generation that addresses critical limitations in existing music AI systems.
+SAMUeL introduces a novel soft alignment attention mechanism that adaptively combines local and global temporal dependencies based on diffusion timesteps, enabling efficient capture of multi-scale musical structure.
+Operating in the compressed latent space of a pre-trained variational autoencoder, SAMUeL achieves a 220× parameter reduction compared to state-of-the-art systems while delivering 52× faster inference.
 Experimental evaluation demonstrates competitive performance with only 15M parameters, outperforming OpenAI Jukebox in production quality and content unity while maintaining reasonable musical coherence.
 The ultra-lightweight architecture enables real-time deployment on consumer hardware, making AI-assisted music creation accessible for interactive applications and resource-constrained environments.